pdidev/pdi/CONTRIBUTING.md

 To make you known to others, please join the PDI slack channel at https://pdidev.slack.com

+# Branching model

+Each feature should be developed in answer to a requirement described in an issue.
+Each feature should be implemented in its own branch based on the `master` branch.
+WIP Merge requests should be created on gitlab early to discuss design choices.
+Branches should be rebased on `master` before integration.

+Bug fixes should be developed on the latest release branch.
+The release branch should then be merged into master.

 # PDI Coding style

 ## API levels